 If you know someone in our chapter, talk to her about getting started, membership obligations and our membership drive timeline.
 If you do not know someone in NCL, you are invited to complete this Membership Inquiry Form.

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

 If your daughter will be going in to the 7th grade next school year, this is the time to ask about joining National Charity League, Inc.

 The Redding Area Chapter of National Charity League, Inc. is a small group program that runs from the 7th through 12th grade.
-Applications for Membership are reviewed during the annual Membership Drive, which runs from October 2021 through end of February 2022 of a Prospective Ticktocker’s 6th grade year (your daughter should be in the 7th grade the September following admission).
-We also welcome new members with daughters some other grades.
+Applications for Membership are reviewed during the annual Membership Drive, which runs from October through end of February of a Prospective Ticktocker’s 6th grade year (your daughter should be in the 7th grade the September following admission).
+We also welcome new members with daughters in some other grades.